 UNIVERSITY PARK, Pa.—Penn State’s Center for Science and the Schools (CSATS) works to strengthen science and technology education in K–12 schools.
 One way CSATS achieves this goal is through a special science outreach program called Saturday Science Workshops.

-- Promoting Strategic STEM Education Outreach Programming Using a Systems-based STEM-EO Model (Ward, 2015)
+- Ward, A. (2015).
+Promoting Strategic STEM Education Outreach Programming Using a Systems-based STEM-EO Model.
+Research Management Review, Volume 20, Number 2.

 - Enhancing Scientists' Skills for Providing Standards-based K-8 Teacher Professional Development Conference Poster (2015)